Graduate student at Miller Memory lab

 evidence across various domains (e.g., memory, perception, language).

-Although I currently use recognition memory most often as the vessel to study decision-making, I am also interested in
+I currently use recognition memory as the main vessel to study decision-making; I am also broadly interested in

 metacognition (how it is involved in decision-making), misinformation (how individual differences in decision-making processes help us understand vulnerability to misinfo), meta-science, and Rstats.